remysucre/POPL-dictionary/README.md

  ### Probablistic Programming Languages (PPL)

-A PPL is a domain-specific language designed for statistical inference.
+A PPL is a domain-specific language designed for probablistic inference.
 The programmer write a program in the language to define a generative model, then the PPL automatically turns the generative model into an inference engine.